 Many people think varicose veins are caused by standing too long, or are due to extreme exercise, or that they just develop as a part of old age.
 Actually, varicose veins are caused by a disease in the major leg vein at the top of the leg which is called the greater saphenous vein.

 Vein disease affects people as young as 20.
 Heredity is the most important factor in vein disease, followed by gender, and age.
 Women have a higher incidence of varicose vein disease; up to 40% of all women and 18% of all men will suffer from vein reflux disease to some degree.
 Women are more susceptible in part due to female hormones affecting the vein walls, especially during pregnancy when there is also a temporary increase in blood pressure and volume in the veins.
 Age is a factor because vein walls lose elasticity, causing the valves in veins to work less effectively.
+If you fall into any of these risk categories, we recommend seeing our vein specialist in St. Louis.

 The greater saphenous vein is the major vessel in the superficial venous system, running from the groin to the ankle.
 This vein branches into many tributaries and connects to the Deep Vein System at a number of points through vessels known as perforator veins.
 The most common medical origin of varicose veins is known as reflux of the greater saphenous vein.